Skip to content

 fourier.parser.ParseError: 5:12: expected SEMI (at LBRACE)

-The leading numbers are line:col from the source file.
+The leading numbers are line:col positions in the source file.

 See Error reference for the full catalog of error types.